LucienHH/Storehaus/README.md

 #### Humor and Info Commands

+`chuck` What bot would not have Chuck Norris jokes?

 `dadjoke` Dad joke lol.

 `insult` Get a random insult.
 May or may not make sense for the lolz.

+`meme` See some of the best gaming memes on the Internet today.
+Recommended for those 18+.

 `trivia` Learn something new about gaming, TV, film, and history.